esiammd/chat-pubsub-fluency-academy/README.md

 Chat Pubsub Fluency Academy is a multi-user system with authorization and authentication.
 It is a multi-user chat system using asynchronous [pub/sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern.

-The full description of the project is available at: [Full Stack Technical Challenge](https://www.notion.so/Full-Stack-Backend-Frontend-5477ce83b51b4a44bd9528c50b48ed49)

 ### 🤔 How to use

 - Download the repository on your machine;